 Four Seasons of Botanic Digital Kaleidoscopic Art

 Apparently I needed some extra color during the past lockdown winter.
 That’s the only way I can explain the explosion of colorful works of art that sprouted from my laptop during those months.
 I already wrote about the Icelandic impressions; also the European flag project and the Rotterdam paintifications were given a nudge in the right direction.
-But the greatest avalanche of new work came from the domain of Kaleidoscopia, from this infinite source of botanic art, made with a “digital kaleidoscope” and based of photos of nature from all seasons.
+But the greatest avalanche of new work came from the domain of Kaleidoscopia.
+An infinite source of botanic art, made with a “digital kaleidoscope” and based of photos of nature from all seasons.

 The kaleidoscope was invented in 1815 by the Scottish physicist Sir David Brewster.
 He devised a tubular instrument with pieces of colored glass on one side, a viewing opening on the other side and in between two mirrors, placed at an angle to each other, creating eye-pleasing patterns.
 The word kaleidoscope comes from the Greek words kalos (beautiful), eidos (shape) and skopein (to look), so it’s just an instrument for looking at beautiful shapes, nothing more, nothing less.